Patient Success Stories

 The exercises that some of the orthopedic physicians had me doing were correct in theory but incorrect in practice.
 Yes, I needed to stretch my back muscles, but not by standing up, bending over and touching my toes.
 That was creating MORE pressure on the disks.
 Yes, I needed to strengthen my abdominal muscles, but NOT by doing stomach crunches that exacerbated the problem in my back and created more problems in my neck!
 So I began doing the exercises the correct way taught in her articles and books.
 No pressure on my spinal disks.
 I began paying attention to my posture when standing.
 Paying attention to the way I stood up from a chair, the way I reach for something on a higher shelf, the way I even get out of bed in the morning.
 With repetition it becomes ingrained and I won't have to think about it again.
 I don't need to go to the health club or gym for any of this.
 It's something that I do all day every day now, not just two hours a day, twice a week.
 That was less than four months ago.
 Today I don't take ANY pain medication, and I lift, carry, walk, and do more than before.
 A pain-free life.
 I like that."

-UPDATE 9/2012 - almost TEN years later.
+UPDATE 9/2012 - about TEN years later.
 Steve had moved to Japan, writing me often with with his expanding pain-free life of photography, work, motorcycle trips, martial arts, and more.
 This is one short note:

 "Time is moving quickly towards our return to western Japan's mountains and some more paragliding.